Kaycee Madu

-Madu was shuffled to the labour and immigration portfolio in 2022 after a probe into a phone call he made to Edmonton's Chief of Police after receiving a traffic ticket.
+Madu was shuffled to the labour and immigration portfolio in 2022 after a probe into a phone call he made to Edmonton's chief of police after receiving a traffic ticket.
 The probe found that Madu had not interfered in the administration of justice, but that his phone call to the chief of police created a "reasonable perception of interference".

+Following the election of Danielle Smith as leader of the UCP and her appointment as premier, Madu was named her deputy premier.
+He served in this role from October 24, 2022.
+Madu lost his seat in the assembly in the 2023 Alberta general election to school trustee Nathan Ip.

 Early life

 Madu was born and raised in Southeastern Nigeria, and attended the University of Lagos graduating with a Bachelor of Laws, and being called to the bar in Nigeria.
 He immigrated to Edmonton in 2005 with his wife Emem for her postgraduate studies at the University of Alberta.

 Madu would work for Alberta Hospital, Legal Aid Alberta and the Government of Alberta in a number of different roles.

 Political career

 Kelechi Madu was an active member of the Progressive Conservative Association of Alberta, organizing delegate selection meetings, and later supporting the merger of the party with the Wildrose Party in 2017.
 Madu would volunteer and support Jason Kenney during the 2017 PC leadership election and the 2017 United Conservative Party leadership election following the merger.

 During the 2019 Alberta general election Madu would contest the constituency of Edmonton-South West, which was previously held by New Democratic Party MLA Thomas Dang, who chose to run in Edmonton-South following the 2017 electoral boundary redistribution.
 Madu would defeat four candidates capturing 10,245 votes (45%), above the next closest candidate John Archer, a former reporter for the Canadian Broadcasting Corporation, and Brian Mason's press secretary, representing the NDP with 9,539 (42%).
 Madu would be the only United Conservative Party candidate elected within the boundaries of the city of Edmonton.

+In the 2023 Alberta general election, Madu was defeated in the Edmonton-South West riding by New Democratic Party candidate Nathan Ip.